Bobby2fois/BSC_Farmer/README.md

 ## Contract Overview

-The BakedPizza contract is a yield farming contract that allows users to:
+The CornMiner contract is a yield farming contract that allows users to:

-1. **Buy Miners**: Users can purchase miners with BNB
+1. **Buy Farmer**: Users can purchase farmer with BNB
-2. **Generate Eggs**: Miners produce eggs over time
+2. **Generate Corn**: Farmers produce corns over time
-3. **Sell Eggs**: Users can sell eggs for BNB
+3. **Sell Corn**: Users can sell corn for BNB
-4. **Rebake Eggs**: Convert eggs to more miners
+4. **Pop Corn**: Convert corn to more farmers

 ### Key Features

-- **Referral System**: Earn 15% of the eggs used by your referrals
+- **Referral System**: Earn 15% of the corn used by your referrals
-- **Market Mechanism**: Dynamic pricing based on contract balance and available eggs
+- **Market Mechanism**: Dynamic pricing based on contract balance and available corn
 - **Dev Fee**: 5% fee on all operations goes to the contract owner

 ## BSC Deployment